 For more on Ralph Peer, the Carter Family, the Bristol Sessions and what this was all about, see today’s post.

 August 3: 90 Years Ago Today in Bristol …

 … Ralph Peer spent the afternoon recording first the Shelor Family and then Mr. & Mrs. J.W.
 Baker.

 The Shelor Family might as easily have been called the Blackard Family, since its lead singer was Joe Blackard (and, indeed, two of their songs were released as by “Dad Blackard’s Mountaineers”).
 He was joined by his daughter, Clarice Blackard Shelor, her husband Jesse Shelor and his brother Pyrhus D. Shelor, however, so the majority ruled.
-They were from Meadows of Dan, Virginia, and were the only act at the Bristol Sessions which used a piano.
+They were from Meadows of Dan, Virginia, and were the only act at the Bristol Sessions which apparently used a piano.
 An enduring mystery of the Sessions is where that piano came from.
 Did the Shelors bring it from Meadows of Dan?
 Did Peer rent one for that day, or for throughout the Sessions?
 Was there one already in the Taylor-Christian Hat Company building for some reason?